tessercat/daoistic-book/blog/ants-part-1/content.md

+# At the Mercy of Ants - Part 1

 The old guy used to say that
-a beached whale is at the mercy of ants, and a prince who forgets his place and tells ministers what to do is at the mercy of bureaucrats.
+a beached whale is at the mercy of ants, and the prince who forgets his place and tells ministers what to do is at the mercy of bureaucrats.

-A prince maintains his authority by doing nothing.
+The prince maintains his authority by doing nothing.
 He knows his place
 and builds trust by listening closely.
 Ministers conceal their power